zimolab/PDFToolKit/README.md

 Now, the following tools are available:

 - **PDF to Images Converter**: This tool is used to convert specific pages of a PDF file into a set of image files.
+- **Images to PDF Converter**: This tool is used to convert a set of image files into a single PDF file.